asnakina/harvard-gallery-app/README.md

 - Brief description of the project
 - A link to your deployed project

-**Bonus**

-- Include a "Tutorial Section" of this landing page (why: instructions help think through the "UX" of your project)

 ## Necessary Deliverables

 #### For the proposal: